 Those who use banking apps should always ensure they are connected to a secure network to protect their data.

 Other Apps That Could Help Your Finances

 Money apps do not need to be super sophisticated to help you budget or keep on track with your spending.
 One of the best ways to budget could just be to only take the cash out that you are willing to – or can – spend.
-This strategy is ideal for nights out or shopping trips.
+This strategy is ideal for saving on nights out or shopping trips.
 Money apps like ATM Hunter can help you find ATMs that won’t charge for a withdrawal, which could help keep precious pounds in the bank!

 Although it might seem initially counter-productive, some shopping apps can be considered a cheaper alternative for purchasing.
 For example, Depop and Ebay sell second-hand clothing and homeware, which can save you money on items you need!

 Voucher apps, such as VoucherCodes or Student Beans, can help you cut the costs off meals out, entertainment such as cinema trips and retail purchases.
 These are subscription-free, you just have to make an account (if you are eligible) and check the deals regularly.
 Wowcher and Groupon are also voucher-based money apps but are angled towards bigger or luxury purchases.